 - How do I uninstall the Dashlane desktop app?

 - I have a question about switching to the web app.

-- What features are coming to the web app?
+- What features will be added to the web app?

-- What features are not being added to the web app?
+- What features will not be added to the web app?

 - Emergency Contact

 - U2F security key support for Two-Factor Authentication

 What happens to my Dashlane data after the sunset?